kodeklubben/oppgaver/src/python/index_en.md

 language: en
 ---

-Python is a text-based programming language that was developed early on 90's by the Dutchman Guido van Rossum.
-Python is often recommended beginners because of the simple syntax of the language, compared with some others programming language.
-Python fits perfectly for those who want to learn programming and can be used for 2D games, automation, scientific analysis, GUI applications and servers.
-To get started soon We have made many projects that you can work with.
+Python is a text-based programming language that is often recommended to beginners because of the simple syntax of the language, but it is also widely used in industry.
+Python fits perfectly for 2D games, automation, scientific Analysis, GUI applications and servers.

-## Hvordan installere Python
+## How to install Python

 - Go to [python.org/downloads](https://python.org/downloads).